thequantumturtle/thequantumturtle.github.io/_posts/2021-02-14-Quantum-State-Space-Explosion.markdown

 ## What is a state space?
 A state space is the set of all states available to a bit string.

 For each bit added to the string, we will double the number of states.
 The number of possible states available for an $$n$$ bit string is $$2^n$$.
 For a 5 bit string we would require a table with $$2^5 = 32$$ rows.
-But, thats just too much effort for this blog post.
+But, that's just too much effort for this blog post.

 Using classical bits, there are $$2^n$$ possible states but there is only $$1$$ state that exists at any time.
 On our table, we can represent this by adding another column labeled **State**.
 In this column, if the register exists in that state (row), then the value will be $$1$$, otherwise the value will be $$0$$.
 Let's see an example by representing the decimal value $$2$$ on a 2 bit register.